-Photographed in August, the second month of the generally expected flowering of all five the Odontophorus species of Namaqualand and the Richtersveld, it was still too late to catch the bright yellow petals of this Odontophorus marlothii plant.
+Photographed in August, the second month of the generally expected flowering season of all five the Odontophorus species of Namaqualand and the Richtersveld, it was still too late to catch the bright yellow petals of the Odontophorus marlothii flower.

 The fruit capsules have about ten locules, pinkish red and fleshy on top before they dry (Frandsen, 2017; Smith, et al, 1998; Herre, 1971; iNaturalist).